Early start to the Finance option

 The link to the application will be provided by email to all Year 2 students registered in a Term 1 section of COMM 298 after all students have had an opportunity to register (distribution date and application deadline are still to be determined).

-The 76% minimum average requirement for consideration of admission to the Early Start to Finance Option includes only COMM 290, COMM 293, COMM 295, and COMM 298 (in addition to the individual course minimums listed under Admission above).
+The 76% minimum average requirement for consideration of admission to the Early Start to Finance Option includes only COMM 290 (renumbered to COMM 190), COMM 293, COMM 295, and COMM 298 (in addition to the individual course minimums listed under Admission above).

 If you are not admitted to the Early Start and plan to start the Finance option in Year 3, selection of Finance requires a competitive GPA based on your Year 2 winter session average of all courses taken from September to April (see option selection criteria).

 If I meet the academic minimums, will admission be considered by my average or would admission be more heavily based on my written application?